AmineKhadhraoui/JavaFx_Project/README.md

-1)The first thing you have to do is to open your xampp control panel then turn on APACHE and MYSQL then navigate to Mysql Admin and create a new database called "hotel_management" and import the sql file that you'll find the repository.
+1)The first thing you have to do is to open your xampp control panel then turn on APACHE and MYSQL then navigate to Mysql Admin and create a new database called "hotel_management" and import the sql file that you'll find in the repository.

-2)next step is to download the javafx jdk "javafx-sdk-17.0.12" and also the jfoenix "9.0.10" jar
+2)next step is to download the javafx sdk "javafx-sdk-17.0.12" and also the jfoenix "9.0.10" jar

 3)What you have to do next is to include them in the project structure